 Seville Food Tours

 There are loads of food tours in Seville to choose from.
-I booked this 3 hour evening Tapas Crawl through Get Your Guide (from £55.42pp) because it had some great reviews.
-I LOVED IT!
-The tour was great, our guide Angela was amazing, and I ate and drank a LOT.
+I booked this 3-hour evening Tapas Crawl through Get Your Guide (from £55.42pp) because it had some great reviews.
+I loved it!
+The tour was great, our guide Angela was amazing, and I ate and drank a lot!
 Highly recommend.
+There are some more options below:

-16 Food and Drinks to Try in Seville
+16 Foods and Dishes to Try in Seville

 Jamón Ibérico (from Huelva)

-One food you absolutely HAVE to try in Seville – in fact, in Spain in general – is Jamón Ibérico.
+One thing you absolutely HAVE to try in Seville – in fact, in Spain in general – is Jamón Ibérico.
 Specifically, Jamón Ibérico de Bellota (from acorn-fed Iberico pigs).

 Salmorejo